blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 #### Host mode

-In host mode, Docker Inspector performs the following steps on the host:
+In host mode, ${solution_name} performs the following steps on the host:

 1. Pulls and saves the target image to a .tar file (if you passed the image by repo:tag).
 1. Checks to see if the default image inspector service is running.
 If not, it pulls the image inspector image and